Where to see the Most Beautiful Fields of Lavender Around the World

 Suggested by Kylie from Essex Explored

 Finchingfield Lavender is a small lavender field located in Essex, England.
-Finchingfield village is one of the most photographed in the county.
-The village green and duck pond have a windmill and quaint cottages and tearooms dotted around it.
+Finchingfield Village is one of the most photographed in the county.
+The village green and duck pond has a windmill and quaint cottages and tearooms dotted around it.

 The best way to reach Finchingfield Lavender is by car, however, it is also on the local bus route.
 The fields are in bloom between the end of June to September.
 To keep the fields peaceful, a limited number of day passes are available.